betseyw15/events.en/help/experience-manager-gems/gems2024/private-github-for-aem-cloud-manager.md

 ---
 # Webinar Date: July 31st, 2024

-This webinar will be conducted on Wednesday, July 31st - 5pm CEST / 8am PDT / 8.30pm IST.
-Note that only registration is required for this webinar - please register [here](https://adobe.ly/3LmXfGk).
+This webinar has been completed - please view the recording below.

 ## Integrating Private GitHub Repositories in AEM Cloud Manager